| Shift

 This process is essentially removing the

 wheel in reverse!
-Be sure to rest the chain on the right cog on the cassette
+Be sure to rest the chain on the right cog

-is in the right place.
+the derailleur is in the right place.

 Then, assuming you're right handed, you